Page Table of Contents

 Google Photos app, known as a cloud storage app for Android, is popular among Android users.
 It allows Android users to backup local photos and videos (16Mp-1080pHD) for free.
 However, some Android users report that they couldn't access and see their photos on Google Photos, and they don't know why.

-Basically, there are two major reasons that may stop you from backing up your SD card to Google Photos or access files in this app:
+Basically, there are three major reasons that may stop you from backing up your SD card to Google Photos or access files in this app:

 - The Android version is too old, only Android 6.0 and above works.